Publishing Prize supporting information

 The prize-winning proposals will be passed to WRUP who will contact the authors and talk them through the process in detail.
 This will follow the normal WRUP commissioning and publication process:

-If commissioned, the author works up a manuscript based on the commissioned proposal, and provides any other content (images, figures, and other multimedia content).
+If commissioned, the author works up a manuscript based on the commissioned proposal and provides any other content (images, figures and other multimedia content).
 All publication fees will be paid as part of the prize.
-When ready:

-- Editorial Board communicate any required work before the sign off the project into production.
+- Editorial Board communicate any required work before the signing off the project into production

-The monograph will be released in a range of formats and offered freely via the WRUP website.
-Print on demand copies can also be ordered for payment.
+The monograph will be released in print and a range of digital formats.
+Digital versions will be offered freely via the WRUP website.
+Print copies can also be ordered via the same site.
+No profit is generated from publication.
+Publication costs are covered by the University of Leeds, but no royalties are generated.

-There will be a dedicated monograph launch event at the University of Leeds.
+There will also be a dedicated monograph launch event at the University of Leeds.

-WRUP is a not-for-profit open access digital publisher of peer-reviewed academic journals and books, publishing across a wide range of academic disciplines.
-We are run jointly by the Universities of Leeds, Sheffield and York.
+WRUP is the University of Leeds’ University Press, publishing across a wide range of academic disciplines.
+It is a not-for-profit, open access digital publisher of peer-reviewed academic journals and books, run jointly with the Universities of Sheffield and York.

-We are committed to open access dissemination of research and teaching materials, ensuring academic quality, and supporting innovation in digital publishing.
-We work closely with authors during the development and production stages, and in marketing and raising awareness of publications.
-Our monographs are published to a high standard, are indexed in OA indexes and in library catalogues, and are available through JSTOR.
+WRUP is committed to open access dissemination of research and teaching materials, ensuring academic quality and supporting innovation in digital publishing.
+It works closely with authors during the development and production stages, and in marketing and raising awareness of publications.
+Monographs are published to a high standard, are indexed in OA indexes and in library catalogues, and are also available through JSTOR.

 What does open access mean?

-WRUP OA content is published under Creative Commons Licences which ensure that copyright remains with authors.
-You retain ownership of your work: how your work can be shared, used and reused depends on the Creative Commons Licence applied.
+WRUP’s OA content is published under Creative Commons Licenses which ensure that copyright remains with authors, who then set the default permissions under which the work can be shared, used and reused.
 Full attribution is required to accompany all reuse and dissemination.
-As WRUP is not-for-profit, and the aim is to disseminate content for free, authors do not receive royalties.